There for Tomorrow: Self-titled EP and A Little Faster (2008–2010)

 After signing onto Hopeless Records in 2008, Wisner returned to produce the band's self-titled EP, which was released on August 5, 2008.
 It featured the first single "No More Room to Breathe", which the band shot a music video for, and the second single "Pages".
 Just over three months later, the band won the MTVU Woodie Award for breakout artist of the year, beating established acts such as All Time Low and We the Kings.

 In February 2009, the band joined We the Kings and other bands on the Secret Valentine Tour, then later on the 2009 Warped Tour playing local shows.
-On June 9, 2009, There for Tomorrow's second full-length album was released by Hopeless Records, titled "A Little Faster."
-The title song from the album was featured in the movie Ben 10: Alien Swarm, along with a music video of the band performing, interspersed with scenes from the movie.
+On June 9, 2009, There for Tomorrow's second full-length album was released by Hopeless Records, titled A Little Faster.
+The title song from the album was featured in the film Ben 10: Alien Swarm, along with a music video of the band performing, interspersed with scenes from the film.
 The song was also featured in promotional commercials and videos for Nerf's Vortex during 2011 which showed an acoustic version of the song.
 The band took part in the Take Action Tour in the winter of 2010, along with bands such as Mayday Parade and A Rocket to the Moon.